-When Christmas time rolled around and that meant two kids home from college.
+When Christmas time rolled around, that meant two kids home from college.
 I had missed them so much I had failed to think through all that they brought with them when they returned.
 It took only minutes to remember.
-As soon as one son entered our house his high school friends arrived at the door and whisked him away to their favorite junk food joint.
-“Don’t worry mom I will be right back,” he said with that smile sons know to give their mothers, the one that melts your heart thus making it nearly impossible to speak, and he was out the door.
+As soon as one son entered our house his high school friends arrived in the driveway and whisked him away to their favorite junk food joint.
+“Don’t worry mom I will be right back,” he said with that smile sons know to give their mothers, the one that melts your heart thus making it nearly impossible to protest, and he was out the door.

 So where to begin.
 There was fact that in mere seconds he had returned to his pigsty ways and spilled dirty laundry out of his bag and all over the entryway.
 It wouldn’t have been so bad but he threw it on top of the pile his younger brother had already left when he returned from school.
-Then there was a gang of kids I adore, but actually had not intended to spend all of winter break with, who were seemingly here to stay.
-Finally I had to face the fact that my kid, who was home, was already gone.
+Then there was a gang of kids I adore, but actually had not intended to spend the entire winter break with, who were seemingly here to stay.
+Finally, I had to face the fact that my kid, who was home, was already gone.

 Every night there were more kids sleeping in my house, every morning less food in my refrigerator.